 The Graduate School does not recommend submission of more than one application.
 However, if you choose to submit multiple applications (up to a limit of two), the applications may not share any item.
 Each application must be unique, containing a separate Statement of Purpose for each program applied to as well as separate uploads to each application of transcripts, recommendations, and test scores.
 Online submission of the application is mandatory.

 It is Graduate School policy that an individual may submit no more than three applications during the course of his or her academic career.
+Submission of additional applications may result in the withdrawal of the application.
+Application fees are not refundable.

 Applying to a Harvard Integrated Life Sciences (HILS) Program